Sierra Leone Weather, climate and geography

 Best time to visit

-In August, during the rainy season there is a period called the ‘seven day rainfall’ when the rain keeps falling for seven days straight without interruption.
-This time of the year is best avoided if you are looking for a sun soaked holiday on Sierra Leone’s beautiful beaches, but it is also the time when wildlife activity is at its peak and therefore a period of the year that attracts a lot of nature lovers.
+August has the most rainfall, and it is best avoided if you are looking for a sun-soaked holiday on Sierra Leone’s beautiful beaches, but it is also the time when wildlife activity is at its peak and therefore a period of the year that attracts a lot of nature lovers.

-Sierra Leone is bordered to the northwest, north and northeast by Guinea Republic, and to the southeast by Liberia.
+Sierra Leone is bordered to the northwest, north and northeast by the Republic of Guinea, and to the southeast by Liberia.
 To the south and southwest lies the Atlantic Ocean.
-A flat plain up to 110km (70 miles) wide stretches the length of the coast except for the Freetown peninsula, where the Sierra Lyoa Mountains rise to 1,000m (3,280ft).
+A flat plain up to 110km (70 miles) wide stretches the length of the coast except for the Freetown peninsula, where the Lion Mountains rise to 888m (2,913ft).
 In some coastal areas, sand bars have formed that stretch out as far as 112km (70 miles).
 Behind the coastal plain is the central forested area, drained by eight principal rivers, which has been cleared for agriculture.
 The land rises in altitude eastwards to the Guinea Highlands, a high plateau with peaks rising to over 1,830m (6,000ft) in the Loma Mountains and Tingi Hills area.
 The Mende tribe is prominent in the southeast and the Temne in the western and northern areas.